-Belfer IGA Student Fellows – Academic Year 2012-2013
+Belfer IGA Student Fellows – Academic Year 2016-2017

-The Belfer International and Global Affairs Student Fellowship Program prepares a community of high-achieving Harvard Kennedy School students to cultivate 21st century, global ideas.
-Belfer IGA creates an environment that fosters innovation in the modern international and affairs arena.
-The Belfer Center for Science and International Affairs provides BIGA Fellows with strong analytical leadership skills necessary to excel in the global arena.
-With the completion of the program, the Belfer Center will impart to students the importance of community, service and leadership.
-Learn more about Harvard Kennedy School’s International and Global Affairs (IGA) concentration.
+The Belfer International and Global Affairs (BIGA) Student Fellowship Program helps prepare a community of high-achieving Harvard Kennedy School students to cultivate 21st century, global ideas and to gain the strong analytical and innovative leadership skills necessary to excel in the global affairs arena.
+The Belfer IGA program also aims to impart to students the importance of community, service, and leadership.